 - 1 cup whole milk*

-In a small saucepan, over medium high heat, add the pumpkin and spices, and cook while stirring until fragrant and slightly darkened.
+In a small saucepan, over medium-high heat, add the pumpkin, pumpkin spice, salt, and pepper.
+Cook while stirring until fragrant and slightly darkened.

-Whisk in the maple syrup along with the cream and milk.
+Whisk in the maple syrup along with the brown sugar, cream, and milk.
 Whisk until smooth.

-When it starts to boil, remove from heat and whisk in vanilla.
+When it starts to boil, remove from heat and whisk in vanilla or bourbon.

 Let sit for about 10 minutes before using to settle and cool slightly.
-Whisk again before using.**
+Whisk to combine any settling spices.
+Use a fine mesh strainer and strain creamer into a jar or container.

 Store creamer in refrigerator for up to 2 weeks.
 Shake well before using.